 Footwear must be applicable i.e. no fashion shoes, walking/climbing boots.
 Riding gloves should be taken and worn if necessary.

 Shoes should ideally have a small heel and smooth sole.
 There are a small number of boots available at the riding centre, but no chaps.

-Programmes available throughout the year.
+Programmes are available throughout the year.
 Please note that the centre is closed on Mondays.

 All year round